Steam-Chat-Bot/node-steam-chat-bot/TRIGGERS.md

 - banned - array of triggers not allowed.
 Use this to prevent people from trigger on e.g. 'password' or some such. defaults to [] (blank)
 - dbFile - database file.
 This is a flatfile containing json.
 Defaults to USERNAME/Notification.db.
 - roomNames - object associating group names with ids, for use displaying group name. `{"steamid64":"name","steamid64":"name"}`
-- nodemailerOptions - object of options for nodemailer's smtp transport.
-If not included, will send mails using direct-transport.
-- nodemailer - Allows you to pass in an initialized nodemailer instance if you want to use a transport other than smtp/directmailer (ie, AWS, etc)
+- nodemailer - Allows you to pass in an initialized nodemailer instance if you want to use a transport other than smtp/directmailer (ie, AWS, etc).
+If not included, tries nodemailer-sendmail-transport (below)
+- sendmailPath = string - path to sendmail binary.
+I recommend using ssmtp to use an smtp server.
+If not included, uses smtpPool (below option)
+- smtpPoolOptions - object of options for nodemailer's smtpPool transport.
+If not included, will try to send mails using direct-transport.
+Most likely such mails will not be received.
+- address - from address for notifications.
+Noreply address or real address recommended.
+Required for direct-transport (ultimate fallback).
+- hostname = string - hostname that will be used to introduce direct transport mailer to the mx server.
 - hashfunc - function used to generate hashes for verifying email addresses.
 Currently a substring of sha256.
 - saveTimer - how often do we save the database to disk?
 DB is saved after every command, but not on every chat event.
-- hostname - used by nodemailer
-- address - from address for notifications.
-Noreply address recommended.

 ### `RandomGameTrigger`